dr-guangtou/daily_astroph/astroph-1903.md

   * In each redshift bin the linear bias can be fitted with a single, scale-independent value that increases with increasing redshift.
 We find that the Euclid-like and WFIRST-like surveys yield linear biases that are consistent within error, as the galaxies in the two surveys occupy halos of similar mass

 * [A Pre-Merger Stage Galaxy Cluster: Abell 3733](https://arxiv.org/abs/1903.02030)
+  * According to X-ray luminosity map, A3733 hosts two sub-structures separated in the sky by ∼ 0.25 Mpc
+  * Both sub-structures are found to be hosting cool central gas (kT ∼ 1.5-2.5 keV) surrounded by hotter gas (kT ∼ 3.0-3.5 keV).
+Besides, the X-ray concentration parameters are found to be c ∼ 0.3 for each sub-structure.

 ----